Service fulfillment: Subscriber expectations

 Keeping up with increasing subscriber expectations in today's market is not the exclusive domain of service assurance.
 Service fulfillment plays a critical role as well in ensuring a "first time right" customer experience.

 Customer satisfaction in the telecommunications industry stems from adequate service provisioning, value for money, loyalty and relationship management.
-An efficient service fulfillment platform automates service order processing to gain speed via flowthrough capabilities and to reduce the service order fallout that results from manual processes.
+An efficient service fulfillment platform automates service order processing to gain speed via flow-through capabilities and to reduce the service order fallout that results from manual processes.
 This is being recognized by CSPs as they increasingly look to their suppliers for help in achieving higher levels of automation.